LIPS-scheme/lips/REFERENCE.md

 ```
 (macro? expression)

-Function check if value is a macro.
+Predicate that tests if value is a macro.
 ```

 ## magnitude